-According to Eurostat projections, the total population in Cyprus is projected to increase from around 0.85 million in 2016 to 1.0 million in 2070, a 20% increase which is well above the average EU value of 2%.
+In 2019, the total population in Cyprus was 0.9 million.
+According to Eurostat projections it is projected to increase to 1.0 million in 2070, a 20% increase which is well above the average EU value of 2%.

-Demographic forecasts projects a near doubling of the share of older persons aged 65 and over, making up 16.7% of the population in 2020 to 31.7% in 2060.
+Demographic forecasts project a near doubling of the share of older persons aged 65 and over, making up 16.7% of the population in 2020 to 31.7% in 2060.

 Based on the Ageing Report 2018, total public expenditure on long-term care (health and social part) is, with 0.3% of GDP in 2015, below the EU average in the same year (1.6%).

 Cyprus displays all the characteristics of an ageing western society with increasing needs and alarming projections, particularly with respect to dependency ratios.
-In the period 2016 to 2070, the old-age dependency ratio i.e. the share of the population aged 65 and above as a % of the population aged 20-64 is projected to rise from 24.3% (EU-28: 32.2%) to 65.5% (EU-28: 56.4%).
+In the period 2019 to 2070, the old-age dependency ratio i.e. the share of the population aged 65 and above as a % of the population aged 20-64 is projected to rise from 243.8% (EU-28: 32.2%) to 65.5% (EU-28: 56.4%), signalling a growing demand for LTC services for people aged over 65.

 Life expectancy in Cyprus at 65 for men and women is projected to reach in 2070, 23.8/26.3 years (EU-28: 23.4/26.6) compared to 16.3/19.9 years (EU-28: 18.1/21.5) in 2016.
 In terms of healthy life years at birth, Cyprus is broadly in line with the EU average with 62.4 years for women and 62 years for men (vs. 64.2 and 62.6 in 2018 in the EU).